sjoerdvankreel/firefly-synth/README.md

 # What does it sound like?

-Pretty much like InfernalSynth, but better ;).
+Pretty much like InfernalSynth.
 I reused most of the algorithms, although some of them got upgraded.
 In particular, the waveshaper becomes a full-blown distortion module, the Karplus-Strong oscillator has some extra knobs to play around with, there's a new CV-to-CV mod matrix and last-but-not-least, it can do actual (Chowning-style) FM synthesis.